dr-jts/crunchyblog/pg-svg/index.md

 * The SVG image needs to be provided as an SVG `<svg>` element
 * the extent of the rendered data must be specified, along with (optionally) the size of the rendered image

-Doing this manually requires detailed knowledge of the SVG format, and is complex and error-prone.
+Doing all of this manually requires detailed knowledge of the SVG format, and is complex and error-prone.
-But the `pg-svg` library can do all this in a single SQL query with a simple API.
+The `pg-svg` library provides a simple API that can do this in a single SQL query.

 ## A map of US High Points